chou1110/Project_Youbike/data/readme.txt

-The empty /data dir is to contain the datasets create in the porject.
+The empty /data dir is to contain the datasets create in the project.